azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-With `class` introduced in ES2015 (ES6), things are somewhat easier especially for object-oriented programmers.
-A class can be extended, defined and instantiated with `extends`, `class` and `new`.
+With `class` introduced in ES2015 (ES6), things are somewhat easier, especially for object-oriented programmers.
+A class can be extended, defined, and instantiated with `extends`, `class`, and `new`.

 For example, this base class has constructor and a method: